madebyarthouse/rental-monitor/README.md

 Made by [Arthouse](https://madebyarthouse.com) in collaboration with [Momentum Institut](https://momentum-institut.at).

 Application for analyzing and visualizing Austria’s rental market using data scraped from [Willhaben.at](https://www.willhaben.at).
 Explore trends by state and district with interactive maps, charts, and statistics.
-Built for the edge on Cloudflare Workers.

 ## Stack